UtrechtUniversity/dataprivacysurvey/README.md

 This repository is licensed under a GPL 3.0 license.
 You can view the <a href= "https://github.com/UtrechtUniversity/dataprivacysurvey/blob/main/LICENSE" target = "_blank">license text here</a>.

-Citation will be made possible once the report is published in Zenodo or a similar archive.
+Citation will be made possible soon.